Authentication Model

 When authentication is enabled on a route, Mezusphere’s global edge handles the entire auth flow:

-3. User authenticates: login, signup, or password reset, all handled by the platform
+- User authenticates: login, signup, password reset, and email verification, all handled by the platform

 Your workload never sees unauthenticated traffic on protected routes.
 By the time a request reaches your application, the user’s identity has been verified.